Boitumelo-perez/Boitumelo-perez/README.md

 - 👯 I’m interested in collaborating on projects of familiar frameworks or any if preferable hmu.
 - 📫 How to reach me: perez_st@icloud.com or send a Whatsapp on +27694369805.

+## Profile
+- Enthusiastic and results-driven Full-Stack Developer with 1 year of professional experience designing, developing, and deploying web applications.
+- Proficient in Java, C++, JavaScript, HTML, CSS, SQL, and frameworks like Angular and Spring.
+- Well versed at database management, API development, and delivering user-oriented solutions.
+- Passionate about solving complex problems and contributing to impactful projects.
+- Aspiring to contribute to innovative projects in tech-driven environments while growing my developing expertise.

 ## My Skills

 - **Languages**: